 “No.” She replies honestly.
 “Thank you.
 Now hurry up and get dressed.
 Remus said he’d help me with some homework.”
 She gestured to the parchment that she had been so desperate to find.
 I shove her away and get dressed then do my face and teeth.
 I pull my hair into a pony-tail.

 “You look nice.”
 Tiff comments, with a raised eyebrow.
-We sit together at the Gryffindor table and talk about what it would be like, just for one day, to have an entire day of peace.
+We sit together at the Gryffindor table and talk about what it would be like, just for one day, to have an entire day without another grisly piece of news.
 In the muggle world there are wars being fought, and by the look of the paper there’s going to be another one here in our world.
 Three brothers murdered, two muggle born and one a muggle.
 The mark had hovered over the house.
 It’s being called the ‘Dark Mark’.
 His sign.
 He-Who-Must-Not-Be-Named’s sign.
-Somebody must be doing something about this, and soon.
+Somebody has to do something about this, and soon.
 “Where’s Dumbledore?”
 Tiff asks me and I look up at the table.
-He’s gone.
+He’s not there.

 “I don’t know.
 Why would he have to leave?”